-Take the traditional route to an exceptional Nursing career with USJ’s Bachelor of Science in Nursing program
+Take the time-honored and popular route to an exceptional Nursing career with USJ’s Bachelor of Science in Nursing program

 Are you a high school graduate or college transfer student?
 Take the first step toward a career as a nurse, ranked the No. 5 best job by U.S. News & World Report, and pursue the best major for the job, Nursing.